freddiehaddad/fast-track-to-rust/src/file_io.md

 > slice is no longer sufficient, so we need to utilize the [`String`] [^1] type
 > in Rust.

+> Storing Data on the Heap
+>
+> Should you find yourself needing to allocate memory directly on the heap, the
+> [`Box`] type is commonly used.
+You can find numerous examples on its usage in
+> the [documentation on the `Box` type].

 Let's start by creating a function that reads a file and returns a vector of strings (`Vec<String>`) where each string represents a line.
 Here is the function signature:[^2] [^3]